gromacs/gromacs/docs/reference-manual/references.rst

 .. _refLiu2015:

-:sup:`40` G. Liu, “Dynamical equations for the period vectors in a periodic system under constant external stress,” *Can.
+:sup:`40` G. Liu, "Dynamical equations for the period vectors in a periodic system under constant external stress," *Can.
 J. Phys.*, **93** 974–978 (2015).

 .. raw:: html